node-red/designs/designs/pouchdb-context-plugin.md

 - Replication can also be filtered.You can also consider replicating a partial database (for example, only the global context part).

-Example of replication filtering in global context:
+Code example of replication filtering in global context :
 ```javascript
 db_source.replicate.to(db_target, {
   filter: function (doc) {